dhth/shfl/README.md

 ✨ Overview
 ---

-`shfl` (short for "shuffle") is a tiny command-line utility to help quickly rearrange lines in a file.
+`shfl` (short for "shuffle") helps you easily rearrange lines in a file with simple keymaps.